ChatShop: Interactive Information Seeking with Language Agents: Introduction

-In a realistic scenario, a shopper would start with partial information of the target product which would become clearer after seeing various options the agent might find.
-The key challenge with designing such a setup is that interactions between the agent and the shopper would require a human-in-the-loop environment, hindering scalable evaluation.
-Given the strong performance of recent LLM agents, we hypothesize that LLMs themselves would be capable of simulating humans in an interactive web shopping experience \cite{li2023metaagents,park2023generative}.
-To test this hypothesis, we repurpose WebShop to propose \iws, in which the agent starts with an unspecific goal instruction---only the coarse type of product.
-The lack of specificity in the instruction creates a challenge of task ambiguity~\cite{tamkinHSG23}, which can only be resolved by effectively gathering information from the shopper and the website environment about products (\autoref{fig:iWebShop}).
+The key challenge in designing such a setup is that interaction between the agent and the shopper requires a human-in-the-loop environment, hindering scalable evaluation.
+Given the strong performance of recent LLM agents, we hypothesize that LLMs themselves are capable of simulating a human-like party in an interactive web shopping experience~\cite{li2023metaagents,park2023generative}.
+To test this hypothesis, we repurpose WebShop to propose \iws, in which the agent starts with an unspecific goal instruction—only the coarse type of product.
+This lack of specificity in the instruction creates a challenge of task ambiguity~\cite{tamkinHSG23}, which can only be resolved by effectively gathering information from the shopper and the website environment about products (\autoref{fig:iWebShop}).
 The challenge is amplified by other inherent complexities such as searching the vast product space and tool usage.

-We benchmark a range of agents with both GPT-3.5/4 and a Llama 2 variant as base models in environments where the role of the shopper is played by humans or LLMs.
-Experimental results verify the challenges introduced by the information need.
-We further evaluate how good an LLM at simulating the interaction with real human shoppers in a human study.
-The benchmarking results and the failure patterns show that the LLM simulated environment is as effective in recovering the gap between agents.
-We hope our work can drive the automatic evaluation of language agents towards more complex and meaningful interactions with (simulated) humans.\footnote{Data and code to be shared upon publication.}
+We benchmark a range of agents using both GPT-3.5/4 and a Llama 2 variant as base models in environments where either humans or LLMs play the role of the shopper.
+Experimental results verify the challenges introduced by the information need and constrained communication channels.
+We explore standard prompting strategies and simple heuristics to incentivize the agent.
+Our findings show that open-source models still lag behind commercial ones and, perhaps surprisingly, that a stronger base model does not always guarantee better performance in information-seeking tasks.
+We further evaluate how well an LLM simulates interaction with real human shoppers in a human study.
+The benchmarking results and failure patterns indicate that the LLM-simulated environment is effective in recovering the gap between agents.
+We hope our work can drive the automatic evaluation of language agents towards more complex and meaningful interactions with (simulated) humans.\footnote{Data and code will be shared upon publication.}